-Three of the IPC lectures this week dealt with "Barriers to Accessing Care" and "Health Disparities."
-The purpose of today's small group is in part to help participants understand some of the challenges low income families face, and how these challenges can impact access to health care and the ability to comply with medical recommendations.

-It is hoped that through this process it will become clearer how our actions as health care providers (such as prescribing a costly medication instead of a less expensive one) can have huge implications in terms of whether a patient is actually able to follow our recommended course of treatment.
-It also highlights how health care policy decisions (such as those governing Medicaid criteria or impacting components of the ACA can impact individual patients.
+The purpose of today's small group is to emphasis some of the challenges that low income families may face and how these challenges can impact their access to health care and the ability to comply with medical recommendations.
+Often our actions as health care providers (such as prescribing a costly medication instead of a less expensive one) can have huge implications in terms of whether a patient is actually able to follow our recommended course of treatment.